 However, even if they are gluten-free, make sure to search for a certified gluten-free brand.
 There could be contamination in the processing plant with other gluten-containing foods.

-Although it is not common and depends on whether you have them raw or cooked, oats can produce gastric swelling.
+Although it is not common and depends on whether you have oatmeal raw or cooked, oats can produce gastric swelling.
 This could lead to abdominal cramps and bloating.

 Having gastric problems could affect performance, reducing the intensity of the workout and not having the results looked out for.